-Children under 10 years of age are allowed to trap all legal species, except bear, without a license but must be accompanied at all times by an adult supervisor* who is at least 18 years of age.
+Children under 10 years of age are allowed to trap all legal species, except bear, without a license but must be accompanied at all times by an adult supervisor*.
 Children over 10 years of age and under 16 years of age who hold a junior trapping license must be accompanied, unless they have successfully completed a trapper education course.
 The person who accompanies a youth trapper is responsible for any violations committed by this trapper.
-Adult Supervisor for a junior trapper means a parent or guardian of the junior trapper or a person 18 years of age or older who is approved by the parent or guardian of the junior trapper and who holds or has held a valid Maine trapping license or has completed a trapping safety course.

 What animals am I allowed to trap?

 Maine has an open trapping season for the following species of animals:

 - Gray Fox

 - Red Fox